grayaii/rom_cleaner/README.md

 Make a backup of your ROMs before using the --delete flag!

-This is a simple script that will save your ROMs, based on their file name.
+This is a simple script that will delete your ROMs, based on their file name.

-It is guaranteed to keep 1 (and only 1) ROM.
+It is guaranteed to keep 1 (and only 1) ROM of each "type".

 For instance (this is safe to run... you need to explicity put the **--delete** flag actually delete stuff.)

 ```bash